robreuss/VirtualGameController/README.md

 - WiFi-based, with Bluetooth fallback
 - Controller-forwarding
 - Works with Apple TV Simulator
-- Unlimited number of controllers on Apple TV (with caveats)
+- Unlimited number of hardware controllers on Apple TV (using controller forwarding)
-- Ability to enhance slide-on/form-fitting controllers with motion, Extended profile and custom elements
+- Ability to enhance slide-on/form-fitting controllers with motion, extended profile elements and custom elements
 - iCade controller support (mapped through the *GameController* profiles so they appear as MFi hardware)
 - Easy to implement 3d touch on software controllers
-- Easy to utilize on-screen and Bluetooth keyboards with software controllers
+- Leverage on-screen and Bluetooth keyboards using software controllers (including with Apple TV)
-- Support for snapshots (using Apple's format)
+- Support for snapshots (compatible with Apple's snapshot format)
-- Use of hardware keyboard with Apple TV (when implemented in combination with a software controller)
-- Developed in Swift
+- Swift 2.0
 - Framework-based

 ## Requirements